ChaeEunLee00/CourseProject_Team1/README.md

 ## Development-Frontend

 The frontend of this project is developed using React, a powerful JavaScript library for building user interfaces.
 It interacts with the backend to provide a dynamic and responsive user experience.
++ We had difficulty making our UI prettier because it's our first time using react also developing frontend.
 ### Project Structure

 ```plaintext